Our Psychologists are available to help today.

 Senior Psychologist & Director

 Emma brings a depth of experience alongside a genuine curiosity about people and the patterns that shape how we think, feel, and relate.
-Her work is grounded in creating a space where you can slow down, feel deeply understood, and begin to make sense of what’s happening beneath the surface.
+Her approach is warm, collaborative, and deeply human.
+She aims to create a space where clients can slow down, feel understood, and begin to reconnect with themselves in a more compassionate and grounded way.

-She draws on a range of evidence-based approaches, including Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), EMDR, Ego State Therapy, and Somatic Therapy, integrating these in a way that is responsive to each individual.
+Emma draws on a range of evidence-based approaches including Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), EMDR, Ego State Therapy, attachment-based approaches, and somatic therapies, integrating these in a way that is responsive to each person’s needs.

-As Director, Emma is passionate about creating a practice that feels calm, considered, and genuinely human — a place where both clients and clinicians can pause, reflect, and do meaningful work.
+As Director, Emma is passionate about creating a practice that feels calm, reflective, and genuinely supportive; a space where both clients and clinicians can pause, breathe, and do meaningful work.

 If you’re considering therapy, you’re warmly invited to reach out and explore whether this feels like the right fit for you.